mucommander/mucommander/readme.txt

 - Fixed erratic current file selection when 'Refresh' is called repeatedly (ticket #250).
 - Text editor now preserves Unicode BOMs when saving files (ticket #251).
+- Fixed file selection issues when middle clicking and dragging the mouse (ticket #176).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: